 If you’re not familiar with Ezekiel bread, it’s heavy multi grain bread with a higher protein content and tends to be more crumbly than other breads.
 I like it toasted with honey on it.

 The Ezekiel bread grain mix offered is certified organic, and it’s vegan and vegetarian, too.
 It includes hard white wheat, hulled barley, spelt, hulled millet, green lentils, black beans, and red beans.
 With the basic kit, for example, you get enough to make six loaves of bread.
 And it comes with all you need, except a grain mill.
-You’d need to look at the deluxe kit for that.
+You’d need to look at a deluxe kit for that.

 Ezekiel bread does require a certain amount of work and planning ahead.
 You’ll need to grind grain and do some sprouting.
 Plus, the recipe for Ezekiel bread also calls for honey, olive oil, active dry yeast and salt, which you’ll have to provide.